 Easier said than done.
 There are a few other rule negotiations that aren’t as firmly resolved.
 Mark and Mary make a tentative agreement to limit their sexual ecounters with other people to four sexual encounters per person, although Mary seems to want to leave it up to negotiation in the future to increase it to five.

-Mark and Mary don’t agree on how much they should tell each about their sexual encounters outside the marriage.
+Mark and Mary don’t agree on how much they should tell each other about their sexual encounters outside the marriage.
 Mark doesn’t want to hear details (such as the names of the lovers and what kind of sex they had), while Mary says she wouldn’t mind hearing details.
 They agree to disagree on that subject.

 When the subject of threesomes comes up, Mary refuses to consider having a threesome with Mark, unless there’s gender equality with the third partner.
 Mary insists that if she and Mark have a threesome with another woman, then at another time, Mark and Mary need to have a threesome with another man.
 Mark is very reluctant to agree to a threesome involving another man, because he says he’s not comfortable with having any type of sex with a man.